 Physical Therapy Recovery

-Whatever the cause of your hip pain, using physical therapy as part of your treatment can have a dramatic affect on your long-term recovery.
+Whatever the cause of your hip pain, using physical therapy as part of your treatment can have a dramatic effect on your long-term recovery.
 Physical therapy is proven reduce the need for surgery in patients, decrease pain, and improve mobility in pre- and post-surgery patients.
 Both manual therapy and guided exercise should be used for the best treatment outcomes.
 Patients with hip osteoarthritis who receive manual therapy along with their treatment program have better improvements with pain, stiffness, motion, and function.

 • Manual therapy: Increase mobility and tissue healing for irritated structures around the hip which are preventing proper movement.